Urinary Tract Infections (UTI) and Bacterial Vaginosis (BV) | Birth Injury Practice Areas

 Untreated Urinary Tract Infections (UTI) and Bacterial Vaginosis (BV) During Pregnancy Can Cause Neonatal Brain Damage

 Bacterial vaginosis and urinary tract infections must be promptly and properly treated in pregnant women.
 Both infections are associated with increased risk of premature rupture of the membranes (PROM), preterm birth (which can lead to brain damage and cerebral palsy), low birth weight, sepsis, meningitis and perinatal death.
 Because urinary tract infections often have no symptoms, it is standard practice for physicians to screen all pregnant women for the infection, particularly women with a history of preterm birth.
 A few studies show a connection between BV and second-trimester miscarriage, and it is standard practice to treat all pregnant women who have BV symptoms.

 Causes of Urinary Tract Infections (UTI)

 - E. Coli: E. coli causes roughly of 80–85 percent of urinary tract infections.
 E. coli can be transmitted to the urethra from the bowel.
-After entering the bladder, E. Coli are able to attach to the bladder wall and form a biofilm that resists the body’s immune response.
+After entering the bladder, E. Coli bacteria are able to attach to the bladder wall and form a biofilm that resists the body’s immune response.